temporalio/edu-appdatasec-python-code/exercises/custom-converter/README.md

 the code).
 If you need a hint or want to verify your changes, look at the complete version in the `solution` subdirectory.

+### Activate the Virtual Environment
+Ensure that the virtual environment you setup at the beginning of the course is activated as detailed in the course [README](../../README.md#setup-your-python-virtual-environment).

 ## Part A: Implement a Custom Codec